jaymzh/sugarjar/README.md

 row on different sides of the keyboard to make it easy to type.
 I looked at the possible options that where there and not taken and tried to find one I could make an appropriate name out of.
-Since this utility adds lots of sugar to git and github, it seemed appropriate.
+Since this utility adds lots of sugar to git and github/gitlab, it seemed appropriate.

 **I'd like to package SugarJar for my favorite distro/OS, is that OK?**